 A kitchen remodel makes a house that is already in good condition look that much better.
-Modern home buyers look for kitchens with open layouts, stone or engineered stone countertops, and natural wood cabinets.
-Home buyers also look for features like energy-efficient appliances and whether there is a gas or electric stove.
+Modern home buyers look for kitchens with open layouts, stone or engineered stone countertops, and white shaker cabinets.
+Homebuyers also look for features like energy-efficient appliances and whether there is a gas or electric stove.

-Homeowners who are unable to afford a major kitchen remodel can still update the look of their existing kitchen by painting the walls, refinishing the cabinets, or making another cosmetic change that can make their kitchen look new and well-maintained.
+Homeowners who are unable to afford a major kitchen remodel can still update the look of their existing kitchen by painting the walls, refinishing the cabinets, updating the backsplash tile, or making another cosmetic change that can make their kitchen look new and well-maintained.

 Many home buyers like outdoor spaces that are good for entertaining.
 Deck installation is a high-ROI home improvement because it's relatively low cost and high value.

 Homeowners who would like to maximize how much money their deck installation is worth can do so by using relatively low-cost materials (standard pressure-treated wood instead of engineered wood, for example).
 It's important to work with a contractor who will install the deck properly and to code.
 If the deck is not permitted or installed to code, it could reduce the home's value when the time comes to sell.

 Homes with one bathroom were common decades ago, but modern homes almost always have two or more bathrooms.
 If a home has only one bathroom, it will appeal to a much smaller range of buyers and may take longer to sell.